Study Notes

 Airport expansion

 The UK economy is reliant on the aviation industry, which create links to countries all over the world.
 The UK aviation sector as a whole employs about a million workers (many of which are highly skilled), with a further half a million jobs relying on aviation for the tourism sector.
 This is not just airlines and airports but also engineering, catering, head office functions, security and retail, among many others.
-Approximately 157,000 people directly employed by airports and ground services.
+Approximately 157,000 are people directly employed by airports and ground services.

 Prior to the Covid pandemic the UK was Europe’s largest aviation market and the third largest aviation market in the world, after the USA and China, with nearly 300 million passengers travelling through UK airports annually.
 More than 750,000 international flights leave the UK per year, in addition, there are 420,000 domestic flights (to 60 regional airports).
 The sector contributes around £66 billion to the economy (3.2% of the UK’s GDP) and facilitates a further £26 billion a year from tourism.
 Aviation also provides around £8 billion of tax revenue to the Treasury.